ADA-research/Sparkle/Examples/selection_multi-file_instance.md

 ***This is not yet implemented for quality performance***

-Generate an experimental report detailing the experimental procedure and performance information; this will be located at `Components/Sparkle-latex-generator/Sparkle_Report.pdf`
+Generate an experimental report detailing the experimental procedure and performance information; this will be located at `Components/Sparkle-latex-generator/Sparkle_Report.pdf`.
+We again set the performance measure to absolute quality.

 `Commands/generate_report.py --performance-measure QUALITY_ABSOLUTE`

-### [Coming soon] Run on the test set
+### [Coming soon] Run the portfolio selector (e.g. on the test set)

+***This is not yet implemented for quality performance***

+***This is not yet implemented for multi-file instances***

+#### Run on a single instance

-Run the portfolio selector on a single testing instance; the result will be printed to the command line
+Run the portfolio selector on a *single* testing instance; the result will be printed to the command line.
+We again set the performance measure to absolute quality.

+`Commands/run_sparkle_portfolio_selector.py "Examples/Resources/Instances/CCAG2/Banking2.model Examples/Resources/Instances/CCAG2/Banking2.constraints" --performance-measure QUALITY_ABSOLUTE`

+#### Run on an instance set

+Run the portfolio selector on a testing instance *set*.
+We again set the performance measure to absolute quality.

 `Commands/run_sparkle_portfolio_selector.py Examples/Resources/Instances/CCAG2/ --performance-measure QUALITY_ABSOLUTE`

-Run the portfolio selector on a testing instance *set*

-`Commands/run_sparkle_portfolio_selector.py Examples/Resources/Instances/CCAG2/ --performance-measure QUALITY_ABSOLUTE`
+#### Generate a report including results on the test set

-Generate an experimental report detailing the results on the test set, and as before the experimental procedure and performance information; this will be located at `Components/Sparkle-latex-generator/Sparkle_Report_For_Test.pdf`
+Generate an experimental report that includes the results on the test set, and as before the experimental procedure and performance information; this will be located at `Components/Sparkle-latex-generator/Sparkle_Report_For_Test.pdf`.
+We again set the performance measure to absolute quality.

-`Commands/generate_report.py --test-case-directory Test_Cases/CCAG2/ --performance-measure QUALITY_ABSOLUTE`
+`Commands/generate_report.py --performance-measure QUALITY_ABSOLUTE`

+By default the `generate_report` command will create a report for the most recent instance set.
+To generate a report for an older instance set, the desired instance set can be specified with: `--test-case-directory Test_Cases/CCAG2/`